aryak007/whatsapp_business_api_investigation/README.md

 - Check this for [in-house deployment using Kubernetes](https://developers.facebook.com/docs/whatsapp/installation)

 ## WhatsApp Business API Sandbox accounts (Partner sandbox)
-- [MessengerBird Sandbox Account](https://support.messagebird.com/hc/en-us/articles/360002109957-Getting-Started-with-the-MessageBird-WhatsApp-Sandbox) - Follow the steps to setup the sandbox account.
+- [MessageBird Sandbox Account](https://support.messagebird.com/hc/en-us/articles/360002109957-Getting-Started-with-the-MessageBird-WhatsApp-Sandbox) - Follow the steps to setup the sandbox account.
     - `messengerBird` folder consists of the scripts to run a few pre-configured templated messages.
 Replace the `accessKey` and other authorization details.
 Run the  pre-configured `template messages`  :
         - Run `npm install -g messagebird` and then run the following:
             - `node support.js`